-If unacceptable or severe side effects arise in the development of AMX0035 or any other current or future product candidates, we, the FDA or comparable foreign regulatory authorities, the IRBs, or independent ethics committees at the institutions in which our trials are conducted, or the independent safety monitoring committee could suspend or terminate our clinical trials or regulatory authorities could order us to cease clinical trials or deny approval of AMX0035 or any other current or future product candidates for any or all targeted indications.
+If unacceptable or severe side effects arise in the development of AMX0035, avexitide or any other current or future product candidates, we, the FDA or comparable foreign regulatory authorities, the IRBs, or independent ethics committees at the institutions in which our trials are conducted, or the independent safety monitoring committee could suspend or terminate our clinical trials or regulatory authorities could order us to cease clinical trials or deny approval of AMX0035, avexitide or any other current or future product candidates for any or all targeted indications.
 Treatment-emergent side effects that are deemed to be drug-related could also affect subject recruitment or the ability of enrolled subjects to complete the trial or result in potential product liability claims.
-Undesirable side effects in one of our clinical trials for AMX0035 in one indication could adversely affect enrollment in clinical trials, regulatory approval and commercialization of AMX0035 in other indications.
-Additionally, there may be negative findings regarding components of AMX0035 or future product candidates we may develop.
+Undesirable side effects in one of our clinical trials for AMX0035 in one indication or avexitide could adversely affect enrollment in clinical trials, regulatory approval and commercialization of AMX0035 in other indications or avexitide.
+Additionally, there may be negative findings regarding components of AMX0035, avexitide or future product candidates by other parties.
+Any negative findings by third parties may impact the future approvability or labeling of AMX0035, avexitide or other product candidates we may develop.
 In addition, side effects may not be appropriately recognized or managed by the treating medical staff.
-Inadequate training in recognizing or managing the potential side effects of AMX0035 or any future product candidates could result in patient injury or death.
+Inadequate training in recognizing or managing the potential side effects of AMX0035, avexitide or any future product candidates could result in patient injury or death.
 Any of these occurrences may harm our business, financial condition and prospects significantly.